JeromeGoodrich/C-Sharp-HTTP-Server/README.md

-# HTTP Server In C-Sharp
+# HTTP Server In C\#

-Run in visual Studio with f5.
+- Clone the repo
+- Execute From Visual Studio with [ctrl + F5]
+- Otherwise execute from Command Line by typing /HTTPServer/bin/Debug/HTTPServer.exe